West-Flanders – Decentralized water purification systems

 Specific NbS tailored for the region

-Decentralized water purification systems for urban and rural landscapes help lower the nutrient concentrations that flows into surface water in households where no other means of wastewater treatment is provided.
-These plant-based systems can vary from very small systems (IBAs) that purify water of 1 household, to larger purification systems where a few dozens or even more households (or restaurants, businesses, …) are connected to.
-Some of these systems are present in the provincial domains of West-Flanders (eg reed field in De Blankaart), others are present in the gardens of private persons (eg. IBAs).
+Decentralized water purification systems for (peri-)urban and rural landscapes help lower the nutrient concentrations that flows into surface water in households where no other means of wastewater treatment is provided.
+These plant-based systems can vary from very small systems that purify water of 1 household, to larger purification systems where a few dozens or even more households (or restaurants, businesses, …) are connected to.
+Some of these systems are present in the provincial domains of West-Flanders, others are present in the gardens of private houses.

 Environmental Challenges